 But whoever said Tom doesn't take risks...

 Far from shirking danger duties, Tom Cruise has had his fair share of on-set thrills.
+In Mission: Impossible II, for example, he insisted on doing his own stunts on motorbikes and cars - and one memorable 'knife-on-eyeball' sequence.

 The scene involved a fight between him (as Ethan Hunt) and the villain Sean Ambrose, played by Dougray Scott.